 Browser Bugs and Quirks: Browsers may have bugs or quirks in their rendering engines that lead to differences in how styles are applied.
 Web developers often encounter and work around these issues to ensure consistent cross-browser compatibility.

-Margin Spacing Different in Firefox than Internet Explorer: If you have spent a good amount time messing with CSS, you may have noticed that the margins set for a Class or ID can often preview different in Firefox and Internet Explorer (IE 6 and earlier versions).
-In most cases the alignment problem will appearÂ if you have margins applied to a floating element.
-This issue is also known as the IE6 Double Margin Bug.
-In the following simple solution, I'll show you how to make the margin spacing appear the same in both Firefox and Internet Explorer browsers.
+In many cases, I've found the margin and markup alignment problem is most likely to appear if you have margins applied to a floating element.
+Back in the day, this issue was known as the IE6 Double Margin Bug.
+In the following simple solution, I'll show you how to make the margin spacing appear the same in Firefox, Chrome and Internet Explorer browsers.

 margin: 0 50px 10px 0;

 Here, I added display: inline; to the class .narrowcolumn.
 This was necessary, because I was using float: right;.
 Once I made this change, the margin offset between browsers disappeared.